 MTH 405 Mathematical Problem Solving (A).
 Prerequisite: MTH 202 and MTH281 and instructor's permission.
 Develops problem-solving ability in mathematics.
 Includes how to get started, methods of proof, devising a strategy, and "looking back."
 Places strong emphasis on critical reasoning and clarity of written expression.
 3 Cr.

 MTH 412 History of Mathematics (A,Y).
-Prerequisite: MTH 202 and either MTH 245 or MTH 281.
+Prerequisites: MTH 202 and MTH 281.
 Covers the history and development of mathematical ideas from primitive origins to the present.
 Includes topics such as arithmetic, number theory, geometries, algebra, calculus, and selected advanced topics.
 3 Cr.
 Spring.

 MTH 421 Number Theory (A).
 Prerequisites: MTH 202 and MTH 281.
 Topics include but are not limited to: mathematical induction, divisibility, primes, arithmetic functions, congruencies, modular arithmetic, Diophantine problems and the distribution of primes.
 3 Cr.
 3 Cr.

 MTH 422 Introduction to Coding Theory (A).
+Prerequisite: MTH 324.
 Provides an introduction to error-correcting codes emphasizing the theory behind code constructions as well as explicit computation with specific codes.
 Covers linear codes, encoding and decoding, bounds on codes, finite fields and codes designed using finite fields.
 3 Cr.

 MTH 425 Modern Algebra (A).
 Prerequisites: MTH 203 and MTH 324.
 Provides a study of algebraic systems, with special attention to groups and their classification properties.
 Emphasizes theory and proofs, but clarifies the ideas by means of specific examples involving modular arithmetic, real and complex numbers, permutations, and matrices.Requires extensive writing.
 3 Cr.
 Every Semester.
 3 Cr.
 Every Semester.